sunney23421/sushi/README.md

 # SushiProjectZero

-This project is about object detection that can identify 10 types of sushi by using Tensorflow, it used by Flutter as a mobile frame work.
+This project is all about using object detection and identify 10 types of sushi by using Tensorflow.
+The project use Flutter as a mobile frame work.

 ## Warning
 This project will not beable to compile anymore.
 Thank to JFrog (Bintray), bintray server would be blocked since Jfrog is migrating the artifacts to Artifactory.[ref1](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)and [ref2](https://stackoverflow.com/questions/70309075/problems-in-android-repository-flutter-tensorflow-lite-by-bintray-502)